poseidon/typhoon/docs/flatcar-linux/bare-metal.md

 ## Verify

 [Install kubectl](https://kubernetes.io/docs/tasks/tools/install-kubectl/) on your system.
-Obtain the generated cluster `kubeconfig` from module outputs (e.g. write to a local file).
+Obtain the generated cluster `kubeconfig` from module outputs, e.g. written to a local file as previously defined with the [Cluster](#cluster).

 ```
 resource "local_file" "kubeconfig-mercury" {